projectceladon/celadon-documentation/source/getting-started/build-source.rst

        $ export PATH=~/bin:$PATH

 #.
 Install the following required packages on your 64-bit Ubuntu 18.04 LTS
-   development workstation prior to starting the build:
+   development workstation prior to the compilation:

    .. code-block:: bash